prettybuffy/prettybuffy.github.io/_news/announcement_1.md

 related_posts: false
 ---

-End of an era - resigning from my position as a Research Associate at [HCI for Social Well-being Lab](https://chisel.pk/)
+End of an era - resigning from my position as a Research Associate at [HCI for Inclusion, Well-being & Learning Lab](https://chisel.pk/)